- Best time for download speeds: Around 9 a.m., with fastest speeds between 5 and 10 a.m.

 Putting it all together and addressing discrepancies

-One could assume that the days with the fastest download speeds should also have the least latency.
+One could assume that the days with the fastest download speeds should also have the least latency or the time it takes for data to travel from one point to another.
 However, these data points do not always correlate.
 For example:

-- Monday has the slowest overall speeds, but the least latency.
+- Sunday has the slowest overall speeds and the highest latency.

 What do these anomalies mean?
-Essentially, the predictability of internet speed is based more on time of day than any other factor.
+Essentially, the predictability of internet speed is based more on the time of day than any other factor.

 Methodology: Where we get our data

 We gathered data from our proprietary dashboards that measure speed test data from over 30 top ISPs across all days and times.
 The ISPs included in this data roundup were primarily U.S.-based but also included some international ISPs.

-The information used in this analysis was gathered from mid-August to December 2020.
+The information used in this analysis was gathered from over half a million U.S. tests from June 2020 through March 2023.
 This data includes speed test data from our on-site speed test, as well as internal product catalogs that Allconnect uses to manage and analyze different internet providers and internet speeds.
 Our on-site speed test is powered by Speedtest.net, which “measures ping (latency), download speed and upload speed,” and then calculates average speed.

 For researchers and journalists